 Description and notes

 Myrmica karavajevi is a very rare, workerless parasite of Myrmica colonies.
 Queens and males are produced in large numbers and can be recognised by their very small size: they are slightly smaller than the host workers.
 It was known as Sifolinia karavajevi until Bolton (1988) synonymised Sifolinia with Myrmica.
+Seifert calls this species Symbiomyma karavajwevi in his 2018 book however this change of name has yet to be generally accepted.
 The females have simple, smoothly curving scapes and short spines and could possibly be mistaken for very small Myrmica rubra females.
 The forward facing process beneath the postpetiole is a clear distinguishing characteristic.

 Dorset, North and South Hampshire, Surrey, Pembrokeshire, West Suffolk and West Norfolk.